-You may know it as gluhwein or glogg, but I'm a fan of using the direct translation of what the French call, vin chaud, so around my house we just call mulled wine "hot wine."
-Granted, calling it hot wine takes away a bit of the romance and mystery that can surround this traditional holiday-time drink, but it makes me laugh, and I'll take a good chuckle any day.
+You may know it as gluhwein or glogg, but the direct translation of what the French call, vin chaud, or "hot wine" is a pretty fun thing to call it, too.
+Granted, calling it hot wine takes away a bit of the romance and mystery that can surround this traditional holiday-time drink, but it makes people laugh, and that's not nothing.

 Many pre-mulled, just-heat-it-up versions are available for sale, of course, and some of them even reflect the regional differences between the many areas of Europe where Christmas time tends to involve a noted chill in the air and mulled wine is a tradition.

-Yet homemade mulled wine is so easy to make and so easy to customize, I urge you to give it a try:
+Yet homemade mulled wine is so easy to make and so easy to customize, you might want to give it a try:

-- First things first, you're going to pour a bottle of dry red wine* into a medium saucepan.
+- First things first, you're going to pour a bottle (750 ml) of dry red wine* into a medium saucepan.

 - Add 6 whole cloves, 4 whole star anise, 2 cinnamon sticks, and 1/4 cup brown sugar.
-You may also want to use 2 juniper berries and/or 2 cardamom pods as well (I'm a particular and ardent fan of cardamom, so for me it's a must-add, but it is far from traditional).
+You may also want to use 2 juniper berries and/or 2 cardamom pods as well.

 - Bring the mixture just barely to a simmer over low heat, stirring to dissolve the sugar.
 Seriously, you just want bubbles to have started to form along the edges of the pan.
 Too much bubbling means too much heat, and heat cooks off alcohol, which is far from the point of mulled wine, and can also alter the balance of the wine too much as well as bring out unwanted bitterness in the spices.